Michael F. Armstrong

 Michael Francis Armstrong (December 14, 1932 – October 17, 2019) was an American lawyer, based in New York City.

 In 1991, The New York Times described him as "the consummate New York lawyer."

 Biography

 Armstrong graduated from Yale University with a B.A. in 1954, then served in the US Air Force, and graduated from Harvard Law School in 1960.

 He first worked as a lawyer as an associate at Cahill Gordon.
 Armstrong was an Assistant United States Attorney for the Southern District of New York from 1962 to 1967, after which he returned to Cahill Gordon as a partner in 1968.

-From 1970 to 1972, he was chief counsel to the Knapp Commission on New York City police corruption.
-In 1973 he was the interim Queens District Attorney.
+From 1970 to 1972, Armstrong was chief counsel to the Knapp Commission on New York City police corruption.
+In 1973 he was named interim Queens District Attorney by Governor Nelson Rockefeller to fill out remainder of the term of Thomas J. Mackell, who had been indicted and resigned.

 Armstrong represented the children of Martha "Sunny" von Bulow in a civil suit against her husband, Claus von Bülow, over her estate.
 The suit settled when Claus von Bülow in 1987 agreed to give up his claim to the estate.